informatics-isi-edu/facebase-docs/docs/_docs/submitting-basic/Data-Submission-Process.md

 permalink: /docs/Data-Submission-Process/
 ---

 ![Data Submission Overview]({{ "/assets/img/data-submit-overview.jpg" | relative_url }})

 ## When Should You Contact FaceBase?

+We recommend filling out the Data Submission Form (see below) **once your grant is funded** and even **as you're generating your data** (ie, sooner than later).

+Advantages include:
+* We can help you organize your data as you are collecting it to make uploading easier in the future.
+* We also encourage entering your metadata even before you're ready to upload your data to make the process run more smoothly.
+* Helps "future proof" your data management process.
+Many times, the member of your lab who generated the data may not still be available once it's time to publish.
-Consider contacting FaceBase before publishing or while your manuscript is _in preparation_ or _under review_.
-This is important so that you can include proper data citations to your datasets in your publications.
-You do not have to upload your data until your publication is _in press_, and we can still generate Digital Object Identifiers (DOIs) for your datasets while they are in preparation.
+* We will be able to provide proper data citations for your publication.
+You do not have to upload your data until your publication is released, but we can still generate Digital Object Identifiers (DOIs) for your datasets before you submit your publication.

 ## Before You Begin

-If you have not submitted data _for your current project or investigation_, please make a request for review of your upcoming data submission.
+If you have not already submitted data _for your current project or investigation_, please make a request for review of your upcoming data submission.
 The request will be reviewed by a committee for FaceBase.
 Notification of approval to submit data to FaceBase should take no more than about 2 weeks.

-1. Review the page [How to Submit Data](https://www.facebase.org/submit/submitting-data/) and follow its link to the "Data Submission Form"
+1. Review the page [How to Submit Data](https://www.facebase.org/contributing/submitting/) and follow its link to the "Data Submission Form"
 2. The Hub will contact you within approximately 2 weeks with a decision on your data submission request.
 3. Upon approval, the Hub will setup a Project record on FaceBase and send you a link to create a FaceBase account (if you do not already have one) and to join your new Project.
+We also encourage scheduling a one-on-one tutorial with us to discuss specific details for your project.

 You may then begin the data submission process described next.